-Dialogue with religious and non-confessional organisations (Article 17 TFEU)
+Dialogue with Churches, religious associations or communities, philosophical and non-confessional organisations

 In today’s diverse Europe, many different churches, religions and philosophical organisations make an important contribution to society.
 The European Union institutions are committed to an open dialogue with these religious and non-confessional organisations, and the European Parliament actively engages with them on EU policies.

 Article 17 of the Treaty on the Functioning of the EU (TFEU) introduced by the Treaty of Lisbon, provides for the first time, a legal basis for an open, transparent and regular dialogue between the EU institutions and churches, religious associations, and philosophical and non-confessional organisations.
 It states: